CCSU-CS417-505-F18/designpatternsfinalproject-public-graduate-group-2/README.md

 create a Store object, store global variable (global state) in this object, and give the store methods to call when certain state (specified by you) changes.
 We are open to adding additional functionality if it would be helpful.</p>
+<p>To see the Javadoc, go to the javadoc folder and open the index.heml file in
+a browser.</p>
 <h2>Why use it?</h2>
 <p>This is great for when you want you application to have different modes
 of some sort or if you want your app to react and behave differently when certain